Superalgos/Superalgos/README.md

 For instance, you may want to check how different variations of a condition in the *take position event* affect the results.
 To tests all variations at the same time, you would:

-1. Replicate a backtesting session backing up the correponding *process* element (along with its children) and dropping the backup on your workspace, as many times as you require, [attaching it](#detachment-and-attachment-of-elements) to an available trading engine.
+1. Replicate a backtesting session backing up the corresponding *process* element (along with its children) and dropping the backup on your workspace, as many times as you require, [attaching it](#detachment-and-attachment-of-elements) to an available trading engine.

 [ILLUSTRATION]